RhinoSecurityLabs/little-stitch/README.md

 ## Implementation Details

-For exfiling data to an attacker-controlled server, instead of sending data across the TCP connection as application data we want to encode our data, into attributes of the connection which are settable by an underprivileged user client-side, and will be readable on the same connection server-side.
+For exfiling data to an attacker-controlled server, instead of sending data across the TCP connection as application data, we want to encode our data as attributes of the TCP/IP connection.
+These attributes should be modifiable by an underprivileged user, and be readable by the server without affecting routing.

 There are several attributes of a TCP connection that fill these requirements, however the most straightforward is the destination port number, and whether a connection is opened or not.
 If we